vocdoni/saas-backend/api/docs.md

   "language": "EN"
 }
 ```
+By default, the organization is created with `activated: true`.

 If the user want to create a sub org, the address of the root organization must be provided inside an organization object in `parent` param.
 The creator must be admin of the parent organization to be able to create suborganizations.
 Example:
 ```json
 {